johncorderox/johncorderox.github.io/_pages/projects.md

 <br><br>

 <h1 style="font-size: 3.2rem;">Etc ✨</h1>
-Here are some other things I've built with teams and Web Development Agencies.
+Here are some other things I've built with teams and Web Development Agencies:
 <br>